 - Are Planks and Pushups Appropriate Osteoporosis Exercises?

-- Side Plank Exercise Roll for Beginners
+- Core Exercise for Beginners — Side Plank Exercise Roll for Beginners

-- Plank Exercise Using Sofa for Support
+- Core Strengthening Exercises for Seniors – Plank Exercise Using Sofa for Support

-- Plank Exercise for Active Client
+- Stability Ball Plank Exercise for Active Client

-- Side Plank Exercise for Active Level
+- How to Do Side Plank Exercise for Active Level

-- Core Exercise and Good Posture
+- Core Exercises for Posture

-I have tried to make the text, illustrations and photos in Strengthen Your Core as rich as possbile.
+I have tried to make the text, illustrations and photos in Strengthen Your Core as rich as possible.
 However, I believe that many of the important concepts in Strengthen Your Core are best explained using video.
 Below is over one hour of video content that accompanies a number of the sections in the book.

 - Welcome to Strengthen Your Core